blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 and return the paths to the bundled GDExtension libraries config files (``*.gdextension``).

 The paths must be relative to the Android library's ``assets`` directory.
-At runtime, the plugin will provide these paths to the Godot engine which will use them to load and initialize the bundled GDExtension libraries.
+At runtime, the plugin will provide these paths to the Blazium Engine which will use them to load and initialize the bundled GDExtension libraries.

 Using a v2 Android plugin
 -------------------------